revaturelabs/interviewquestions/Java.md

 <blockquote>

+In Java, Vector and ArrayList are both classes used for storing and manipulating collections of objects, but they follwing differences:
+- Synchronization: Vector is synchronized, meaning that it is thread-safe and can be accessed by multiple threads simultaneously. but ArrayList is not synchronized.
-The Vector is synchronized while ArrayList is not synchronized and is not thread-safe.
-The performance of vector is less than arraylist.
-Vector doubles its size when it needs to expand, whereas ArrayList increases by half of its size.
+- Performance: Vector is generally slower than ArrayList.
+- Capacity: Vector doubles its size when it needs to expand, while ArrayList increases its size by half of its current size.
+- Enumeration: Vector has an enumeration interface that allows it to be used with older Java classes whereas ArrayList does not have an Enumeration interface.

 </blockquote>

 </details>

 ---

-12. The difference between a @bean and @component.
+12. Have you used any design patterns?
+What are they?

 <details><summary><b> Show Answer</b></summary>

 <blockquote>

-The main difference between `@Component` and `@Bean` is that `@Component` is a class-level annotation that allows Spring to automatically discover and register a bean, whereas `@Bean` is a method-level annotation that creates and returns an object that Spring should register as a bean.
+A software design pattern is a reusable solution to a commonly occurring problem in software design.
+TI is not specific to any particular programming language or software system.
+Rather, it is a general concept or approach to solving a problem.
+There are multiple design patterns like Singleton pattern, Factory pattern, Adapter pattern, Observer pattern etc.

 </blockquote>

 </details>

 ---

 13. Is java a pass-by-value or pass-by-reference.